Ok. Let's just get some simple truths out of the way on the front end of this post.

 Taco Bamba - Falls Church & beyond

 I was blessed to live near Taco Bamba's original location in Falls Church.
 So I went there.
 A lot.
-When I walked in for the first time, I achieved a sense of cosmic food serenity I have never felt before - I was in some sort of Taco Shangri La!
+When I walked in for the first time, I achieved a sense of cosmic food serenity I had never felt before - I was in some sort of Taco Shangri La!
 I have tried many of their tacos but my go-to is the El Gringo...because, ultimately, that is what I am.
-They also have locations in Vienna, Springfield, Herndon, and Fairfax.
+They also have locations in Vienna, Springfield, Herndon, Fair Lakes, and Fairfax.

-El Tio - Falls Church, McLean, and Great Falls
+El Tio - Falls Church & McLean

 bartaco - Reston and Merrifield